Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Empirical- gained from observation or experience.
 Based on experiment (experience) and not theory.
 Objective.

-Enervate- debilitate, weaken, exhaust, devitalize.
+Enervate- attenuate, debilitate, weaken, exhaust, devitalize.
+To weaken physically or morally.
+Ant: rehabilitate, revitalize.

 Entropy- the 2nd law of thermodynamics.
 A universal law of decay effecting all matter.
 The tendency for all matter and energy in the universe to devolve toward a state of inert uniformity.
 Inevitable and steady deterioration of a system or society.Complexity to randomness, order to disorder.